Jonas Alber

 Jonas Alber (born March 11, 1969) is a German conductor and violinist based in Berlin.
 He was appointed general music director of the Staatstheater Braunschweig in 1998, becoming Germany’s youngest conductor to hold such a position at the time.

 Early life

-Born in Offenburg, Germany, Jonas Alber studied violin and conducting at the Hochschule für Musik Freiburg, where he was a student of Nicolas Chumachenco.
+Born in Offenburg, West Germany, Jonas Alber studied violin and conducting at the Hochschule für Musik Freiburg, where he was a student of Nicolas Chumachenco.
 He later attended the Universität für Musik und Darstellende Kunst in Vienna, where he studied conducting under Leopold Hager and Karl Österreicher, and qualified as a conductor.
 He was awarded the Herbert von Karajan Foundation scholarship in 1995.

 Staatstheater Braunschweig

 Alber was named Kapellmeister at the Staatstheater Braunschweig in 1997 and his talent quickly gained attention.
 He was appointed general music director the following year, a position he held until 2007.
 Among his tenure’s highlights include his 1998 to 2002 production of Richard Wagner’s opera tetralogy, Der Ring des Nibelungen.
 Alber received international recognition for his premieres of Reigen, Wintermärchen and Julie by Philippe Boesmans, and of Mozart’s La Clemenza di Tito, with newly composed recitative texts by Manfred Trojahn, in 2006, the 250th anniversary of Mozart’s birth.
 He earned additional acclaim for his world premiere of Siegfried Matthus’ Cosima.

 During his career at the Staatstheater Braunschweig, Alber was particularly known for his performances of newly composed and contemporary pieces, in addition to works by such neglected composers as Erich Wolfgang Korngold and Alexander von Zemlinsky.